+COURSE DIRECTORS:

+LAURA ALMASY

+almasyl@pennmedicine.upenn.edu

+PABLO CAMARA

+pcamara@pennmedicine.upenn.edu

+Description

-FALL 2021 COURSE DIRECTORS: LAURA ALMASY almasyl@pennmedicine.upenn.edu PABLO CAMARA pcamara@pennmedicine.upenn.edu Description GCB533 is an introductory course in probability theory and statistical inference for graduate students in Genomics and Computational Biology.
+GCB5330 is an introductory course in probability theory and statistical inference for graduate students in Genomics and Computational Biology.
 The goal of the course is to provide a foundation of basic concepts and tools as well as hands-on practice in their application to problems in genomics.
 At the completion of the course, students should have an intuitive understanding of basic probability and statistical inference and be prepared to select and execute appropriate statistical approaches in their future research.

 The course will be divided into three sections.
 Part 1 will cover Probability Theory and will introduce key concepts, including probability distributions, density functions, random variables, expected values, correlation and covariance, the central limit theorem, the law of large numbers, and sampling distributions.
 This portion of the course provides the foundational base for understanding how to describe and quantify variation and covariation.

 The second portion of the course will concern Statistical Inference and equips students to choose and execute an appropriate and rigorous means of assessing support for a hypothesis.
 Part 2 will introduce the fundamentals of Statistical Inference, including hypothesis testing, significance levels, family-wise error rate, false discovery rate, confidence intervals, maximum likelihood, and linear regression.
 Part 3 will cover more advanced topics in Statistical Inference, including the EM algorithm, bootstrap and randomization, decision theory, and Bayesian inference through a series of guest lectures.

 Throughout the course, examples and exercises will utilize genomics problems and data sets to illustrate the application of each concept and approach to contexts relevant to students' dissertations and future research.
 Students will progressively become familiar with the programming language R throughout exercises.

 This course will also contribute to training the students in Scientific Rigor and Reproducibility (SRR) by providing them with the necessary statistical tools for the design of rigorous, accurate, and reproducible experiments and analyses in genomics.

+Intended Students

-Intended Students GCB533 is intended for first year students in the Genomics and Computational Biology graduate program.
+GCB5330 is intended for first year students in the Genomics and Computational Biology graduate program.
 The course assumes experience and familiarity with mathematical concepts through basic calculus but no prior instruction in statistics and probability.

+TA: Yuntian.
+Fu (yunitanf@pennmedicine.upenn.edu)

+Guest Lecturers: Ben Voight, Marylyn Ritchie, Yoseph Barash, TBD

+Course Format

-TA: Zhen Miao, zhenmiao@pennmedicine.upenn.edu Guest Lecturers: Ben Voight, Ryan Urbanowicz, Marylyn Ritchie (TBC), Yoseph Barash Course Format Lecture, 3 contact hours per week, 2 days per week (Tuesdays and Thursdays 1:45-3:15 pm).
+Lecture, 3 contact hours per week, 2 days per week (Tuesdays and Thursdays 1:45-3:14 pm).
 Contact hours include in-class practical examples and exercises.

+Location

+Biomedical Research Building (BRB), 251

+Course Outline

-Location Biomedical Research Building (BRB), 251 Course Outline Orientation - meet the instructors, syllabus overview [Aug 31] PART 1.
-PROBABILITY THEORY 1.1.
+Orientation - meet the instructors, syllabus overview

+PART 1.
+PROBABILITY THEORY

+1.1.
 Probability, random variables, expected values.
-[Sep 2] [Almasy] Definition of probability, relation to set theory, law of addition, conditional probability, law of multiplication.
+[Sep 1] [Almasy] Definition of probability, relation to set theory, law of addition, conditional probability, law of multiplication, discrete random variables, probability distribution, cumulative probability distribution, continuous random variables, probability density function, median, percentiles, multivariate distributions, marginal probabilities.

 1.2.
-Random variables.

-[Sep 7] [Almasy]

-Discrete random variables, probability distribution, cumulative probability distribution, continuous random variables, probability density function, median, percentiles, multivariate distributions, marginal probabilities.

-1.3.
 Expected values.

-[Sep 9, 14] [Almasy]

-Definition of expected value, properties of the expected value (E(a+bX), E(E+Y), E(XY)), moment generating function, mean, variance, skewness, kurtosis.
+[Sep 6, 8] [Almasy] Definition of expected value, properties of the expected value (E(a+bX), E(E+Y), E(XY)), moment generating function, mean, variance, skewness, kurtosis.
 Examples: computing genotype probabilities.

-Homework assignment 1
+Homework assignment 1 1.3.

-1.4.
 Correlation and covariance.